 IDEA and the Life of the Special Education Teacher

+Special education teachers typically work with students a modified general education curriculum in integrated classrooms alongside mainstream students.
 The integration of children with disabilities into the general education classroom, referred to as the Least Restrictive Environment (LRE), is a hallmark of IDEA that plays a major role in how and where you perform your job as a special education teacher.

-It Takes a Village… Special Education is a Team Effort
+It Takes a Village: Special Education is a Team Effort

-LRE doesn’t mean that special education teachers must provide their special education students with the same curriculum as other students; in fact, they often modify the curriculum and/or provide resources that allow their students to achieve greater success in the general education classroom.
+LRE doesn’t mean that special education teachers must provide their special education students with the same curriculum as other students; in fact, they often modify the curriculum and/or provide resources that allow their students to achieve greater success in the classroom.

 You will often hear terms like “mainstream” and “integration” when speaking of LRE, for the sake of clarity we even made a reference or two to these concepts here.
-However, these are not terms used by Congress when describing the concept of LRE, nor do they appear in the legal language that describes the Individuals with Disabilities Education Act .
+However, these are not terms used by Congress when describing the concept of LRE, nor do they appear in the legal language that describes the Individuals with Disabilities Education Act.
 You will find, however, that states and school districts throughout the nation use these terms when describing the special education services they provide under IDEA.

 Where Special Education Teachers Work: Learning Environments

-According to the 2016 statistics by the National Center for Education Statistics, nearly 95 percent of all students with disabilities were served in regular schools in 2013.
+According to the 2016 statistics by the National Center for Education Statistics, nearly 95 percent of all students with disabilities were served in traditional schools in 2013.
 About 3 percent were served in a separate school for students with disabilities, 1 percent were placed in private schools by their parents, and another 1 percent were collectively served in hospitals, correctional facilities, and residential facilities.

 The inclusive environment involves integrating children with disabilities into the general education classroom throughout the day.
 It also supports a variety of co-teaching models, with special education teachers and general education teachers encouraged to find a model that works best for them while meeting the needs of the students with disabilities.